TEDxCornell/temp-site/design-plan/design-journey.md

 > Tell us about your client.
 Who is your client?
 > Explain why your client meets the client rules in the project requirements.

 - TEDxCornell is a club at Cornell.
-It hosts annual speaking events.
-Focuses on sharing new opinions and ideas.
+It hosts annual speaking events and focuses on sharing new opinions and ideas.
 - TEDxCornell meets our project requirements because the website is not made for any specific member on our team.
-TEDxCornell is a professional organization that has real needs.
+TEDxCornell is a professional organization that has real needs and wants to have a redesigned website.

 ### Client Questionnaire (Milestone 1)